Ampoule before or after moisturizer?

 When should you apply ampoules?

-Which comes first, serum or ampoule?
+What comes first, serum or ampoule?

-How do you apply ampoules correctly?
+How do you use ampoules correctly?